silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Adding the HistoryViewerField

-Firstly ensure your javascript bundle is included throughout the CMS:
+Firstly, ensure your JavaScript bundle is included throughout the CMS:

 ```yml
 ---